 Because scientists specialise, more and more scientific societies arise, with the purpose to organize congresses, to publish scientific results, and to award many kinds of prizes and medals.
 By means

 of peer-reviews, the editors of scientific periodicals pass a judgment of scientific work.
 Within an institute superiors, seniors, or colleagues judge the work of students

 We investigated already the profile of an organized faith congregation (14.4); of clubs and interest groups (15.7); of enterprises

 (16.5); of political parties (14.4); of courts of justice (17.5); and of institutes of care (18.4).

 Apart from the state, the actors on the public domain are both individual

 persons and publicly acknowledged associations, forming the civil society.
 The civil society can only function appropriately in a public domain which allows of the freedom and the responsibility of the people and the associations who use it.
 This freedom and

 responsibility should be warranted by the republic.

 Each association has a specific internal differentiation, a division of tasks and authority.
 This

 It has a character of its own, interlaced with but usually to be distinguished from the dual character of the association itself.
 Because the division of labour is economical, the primarily politically characterized organization is secondarily a projection

 on the economic relation frame.
 Sometimes the members of the organization are not members of the association, but employees.
 Therefore, in an enterprise the organization

 cannot always be distinguished from the association itself.
 The organization of an association maintains economical relations with clients and suppliers.
 These relations are not based on authority but on contracts.

 The larger an association, the more important its organization.
 Sometimes the organization gets so much attention that an association which is in fact primarily not economically characterized is conducted like an

 enterprise.
 However, when a hospital starts behaving like an enterprise, the danger arises that the patients are treated like clients whose health is subordinated to the profit they generate.
 Within an organization a social order exists, influencing the social

 intercourse.
 Even the simplest association has an internal division of tasks and regulations of authority.
 Often these lead to the formation of departments within the association or the organization.
 If an organization acts according to strict lines from above

 to below (top-down), one speaks of a centralized or vertical hierarchy, in which higher instances delegate authority to lower ones.
 If the authority of the departments

 instance may revoke each decision of a lower one, in the case of a mandate this is not generally possible.
 Then only the mandate can be withdrawn entirely or a great deal.
 The departments have a limited freedom and responsibility.
 They are obliged to account

 for their labour after the fact.
 The network structure confirms the increasing professionalism of highly schooled co-workers and their own responsibility.
 Therefore horizontal organizations appear to have more future than hierarchical vertical structures.

 An organization requires rules and an administration, if only a list of the members and a cashbook.
 In large associations, in particular the state, the organization or administration

+has received a relative independence from the government, in the nineteenth century recognized as the ‘fourth power’.
 An abundance of internal rules gives rise to bureaucracy becoming a burden.
 Among other things, the organization is important for the communication of the board with the members of the association.
 For external relations

 the association has a public relations officer or office.
 For enterprises advertising is mandatory.